RhysTyler112/Back-End-Development-Project/README.md

 ## Log In

-Log in form is rendered and checks for user in database and password correct.
+Login form is rendered and checks for users in the database and password correct.
 Prompt on form if not already registered with link to register page.

 <img src="static/README/sign-in.png">